pacien/upem-c-morphing/doc/project-report.md

 _"Sir, the testing?"_, Caroline reminds.
 Almost all utility, logic and mathematical functions have been covered by automatic unit tests to reduce the risk of small-but-yet-critical mistakes and regressions during the development.
-Graphical unit tests requiring human validation have also been written in order to test the graphical user interface at the component level.
+Graphical unit tests requiring human validation have also been used during the development in order to test the graphical user interface at the component level.

 Assertions have also been used within the module implementations, enforcing pre- and post-conditions inside functions.